Sme: History

 In 2014, Namav, a subject subvenced by the Penta Investments group, announced the purchase of Petit Press, the publisher of the newspaper.
 In reaction, a major part of the editorial board, including the editor-in-chief, announced their resignation.
 Matúš Kostolný, the departing editor-in-chief, stated: "We are leaving SME and we will try to create a new medium that no one will suspect that it serves someone other than the readers".

-Six years after the hostile takeover, Penta Investments group left Petit Press in 2021.
+Six years after the takeover, Penta Investments group left Petit Press in 2021.